alexbelgium/hassio-addons/birdnet-go/README.md

 ```

 - Config.yaml
-Additional environment variables can be configured using the config.yaml file found in /config/db21ed7f_birdnet-go/config.yaml using the Filebrowser addon
+Additional variables can be configured using the config.yaml file found in /config/db21ed7f_birdnet-go/config.yaml using the Filebrowser addon

+- Config_env.yaml
+Additional environment variables can be configured there

 ## Installation